MayankSemwal/Limespot/README.md

 "ofoivohe nrtsolet aoeyuoa smnorul cowuirp anhrtoh leafefa ettactb"

 You will be given a message in English with no spaces between the words of maximum of 81 characters.
 Print the encoded message.
-Here are some more examples:

-Sample Input: lookadistraction
-Sample Output: latt odri oiao kscn

-Sample Input: bananaerror
-Sample Output: bnr aao ner ar

-Sample Input: chillout
-Sample Output: clu hlt io

 **Output**: